Brookfield Communications, Inc. v. West Coast Entertainment Corp.: Use of metatags

 The court considered separately the question of whether West Coast could use "MovieBuff" in any of its HTML code.
 The court found that while doing so might cause a search engine to include West Coast's site in the results returned for the search term "MovieBuff", it is unlikely to cause confusion as the searcher will see West Coast's site listed by the domain name (e.g., westcoastvideo.com) and will not be confused as to the source of that site.
 However, the court found that such use of the mark could result in initial interest confusion.

 To explain initial interest confusion, the court gave as an analogy the case where one of West Coast's competitors, e.g., Blockbuster, posts a sign on the highway proclaiming "West Coast Video, exit 7" when in fact West Coast Video is at exit 8 and Blockbuster Video is at exit 7.
 The court explained how customers who take exit 7 looking for West Coast Video are likely to end up renting from Blockbuster once they realize they can not find West Coast Video and they see that Blockbuster is right there.
 Even customers who would prefer West Coast Video to Blockbuster might decide it is not worth the trouble to get back on the highway to continue searching for a West Coast Video.
 Although those customers have no confusion, they know they are renting from Blockbuster, Blockbuster has created initial interest confusion and is profiting unfairly from the good will established by the West Coast Video mark.
 The court explained that the false road sign posted by Blockbuster to attract West Coast Video customers is analogous to West Coast's inclusion of "MovieBuff" in its HTML code.

 West Coast argued that its use of "MovieBuff" in its metatags was an appropriate descriptive term and so was a fair use.
 The court found however, that while the use of the descriptive term "Movie Buff" was perfectly legal, the use of "MovieBuff" was not.
 The former is a descriptive term associated with the West Coast products, the latter is not even a word in the English language.

 The court found a likelihood of Brookfield succeeding on its claim of trademark infringement and so reversed the district court's decision and remanded back to the district court for a granting of the preliminary injunction.

 Subsequent criticism

 Judge Berzon of the Ninth Circuit, in a concurring opinion in Playboy Enterprises, Inc. v.
-Netscape Communications Corp., asked whether the court wanted to “to continue to apply an insupportable rule”, referring to Initial Interest Confusion as discussed in Brookfield.
+Netscape Communications Corp., asked whether the court wanted "to continue to apply an insupportable rule", referring to Initial Interest Confusion as discussed in Brookfield.